-(10) One person involved in this battle built the star fort of Palmanova in celebration.
+(10) One person involved in this battle built the star fort of Palmanova to celebrate its outcome.
 Mohammed Sirocco was defeated in this battle by forces whose commander died from an arrow to the eye.
-In response to this battle, Pius the Fifth instituted a feast that (+) commemorates Our Lady of the Rosary.
+In response to this battle, Pius the Fifth instituted the feast that today (+) commemorates Our Lady of the Rosary.
 The Ottoman Empire lost to the Holy League in 1571 () during, for the points, what battle at which Miguel de Cervantes lost his arm?